Search

 High school students help fortify the living shoreline at the Okaloosa Island Boat Basin

-On Friday, April 21, 2023, the Youth Leadership Council (YLC) teamed up with the Okaloosa County Coastal Resources Team to fortify the living shoreline at the Okaloosa Island Boat Basin. […]
+On Friday, April 21, 2023, the Youth Leadership Council (YLC) teamed up with the Okaloosa County Coastal Resources Team to fortify the living shoreline at the Okaloosa Island Boat Basin.
+The idea for the project was first presented in February by Angelique Patterson, a senior at Choctawhatchee High School and Chairperson of the YLC.
+The […]

 The Leadership students first packed the bags with shells, then transported them to the boat basin.
 (Okaloosa County Public Information Office)